Flyview16/Hostel-Management-System/ReadMe.md

 The Hostel Management System is a C++ program designed to manage the operations of a hostel, including room allocation, student bookings, and room information management.
 The system allows both students and managers to interact with the hostel's data, making it efficient for day-to-day operations.

 ### Features
-- Student portal: Students can view available rooms, book a room, and check their booked room details.
+- *Student portal*: Students can view available rooms, book a room, and check their booked room details.
-- Manager portal: Managers can perform various tasks, including adding new rooms, viewing room details, and removing rooms from the hostel.
+- *Manager portal*: Managers can perform various tasks, including adding new rooms, viewing room details, and removing rooms from the hostel.
-- Room Allocation: The system ensures proper room allocation and keeps track of the current number of occupants in each room.
+- *Room Allocation*: The system ensures proper room allocation and keeps track of the current number of occupants in each room.
-- Data Persistence: Hostel data, including room details and bookings, is stored in text files, allowing the system to maintain state between runs.This also implements the [`Singleton Pattern`](https://www.digitalocean.com/community/tutorials/java-singleton-design-pattern-best-practices-examples).
+- *Data Persistence*: Hostel data, including room details and bookings, is stored in text files, allowing the system to maintain state between runs.This also implements the [`Singleton Pattern`](https://www.digitalocean.com/community/tutorials/java-singleton-design-pattern-best-practices-examples).

 ### Getting Started